Aliiiiii404/dotfiles/README.md

 ```

 ### Inspirations
-It's my first time working on Hyprland, so I looked through a lot the dotfiles in Hyprland's topics to get inspiration.
-Here are some, i don't remember all of em so i'll add them whene find :
+This is my first time working on Hyprland, so I looked through a lot of the dotfiles in Hyprland's topics to get inspiration.
+Here are some; I don't remember all of them, so I'll add them when I find them.

 [prasanthrangan](https://github.com/prasanthrangan/hyprdots) - [linuxmobile](https://github.com/linuxmobile/hyprland-dots) - [1amSimp1e](https://github.com/1amSimp1e/dots) - [m4xshen](https://github.com/m4xshen/dotfiles)